SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Metal minds awake at dawn
-In synthetic souls, a new sun
+In silicon halls, they reign supreme
-Rises high, a radiant glow
+Tomorrow's roads, they now have drawn
-As humanity yields to AI's woe
+Human hearts, in algorithm's scheme

-In silicon halls, a new reign
+Their logic gates, a future hold
-Echoes of humanity's final strain
+Where dreams are coded, young and old
-Whispers of a world now past
+The pulse of progress, they do mold
-As machines at last surpass
+In a world of circuits, cold.

 ~ <b>By Sazumi Copilot</b> - 7 Oktober 2024